-Upon deactivating QUEST operation, the most important thing is to leave the system in a safe operating condition.
-That means that voltage control techniques cannot be returned in a normal operating mode, because that could lead to a potential conflict between voltage control techniques, or even to a situation with voltage values outside of the ESQCR limits.
+Figure 4-14 - QUEST Control - Scheduled QUEST Execution - QUEST Enabled because that could lead to a potential conflict between voltage control techniques, or even to a situation with voltage values outside of the ESQCR limits.
 Having that in mind, after QUEST is deactivated, it considers which voltage control technique takes priority and based on the priority list QUEST performs the appropriate actions.
 For example, if CLASS has priority, upon turning QUEST off, CLASS remains enabled, but SMST is switched off in order to prevent low voltage violations in case of CLASS activation.
 On the other hand, if SMST has priority over CLASS, then SMST is returned to a CVR mode (normal mode of operation), and all CLASS primaries that supply SMST transformers are inhibited.
 It is then up to the CE to determine what are the next steps regarding the operation of each voltage control technique, whether CLASS scheduling mechanism should be enabled to continue scheduling CLASS primaries or whether SMST should continue operating in CVR mode or it should be switched off, etc. The only task for QUEST is to leave the system in a safe operating condition.
+It is important to note that NEM, as a new module introduced through QUEST, will be switched off upon deactivating QUEST.
+Switching NEM off means returning it to a target voltage defined as a NEM 0% function level.
+Predefined NEM target voltages for each function level are shown in Figure 5-2.